renproject/darknode-sol/README.md

-# Republic
+# Ethereum Republic

-The Ethereum Republic smart contracts are the official reference implementations of the Republic Protocol, written in Solidity.
+The Ethereum Republic library is the official reference implementation of the Republic Protocol on Ethereum, written in Solidity.
+The Republic Protocol does not explicitly require an Ethereum implementation, and future implementations may be developed on other blockchains.
+For now, Ethereum is used because it is the biggest and most reputable smart contract platform available.

-The main components are:
+## Smart contracts

+The Ethereum Republic library is made up of several different smart contracts that work together to implement the required on-chain functionality.
+These smart contracts are used by off-chain miners and traders to provide secure decentralized order matching computations.

-1. Ren ERC20 Contract
+1. The Ren ERC20 contract implements the Republic Token, used to provide economic incentives.
-2. Miner Registrar Contract
+2. The Miner Registrar contract implements miner registrations and epochs.
-3. Trader Registrar Contract
+3. The Trader Registrar contract implements trader registrations.
-4. Orderbook Contract
+4. The Order Book contract implements the opening, closing, and expiration of orders.

+None of the contract expose orders, including the Order Book, which only holds order IDs.
+Orders are never passed to the Republic network under any circumstances, and order fragments are never passed to the blockchain.

 ## Republic

-The Identity library was developed by the Republic Protocol team and is available under the MIT license.
+The Ethereum Republic library was developed by the Republic Protocol team and is available under the MIT license.
 For more information, see our website https://republicprotocol.com.

 ## Contributors